Skip to main content

 Partnerships must demonstrate authentic collaboration between organizations and must continue for the duration of the one-year project period at minimum.
 Memorandums of understanding may be requested from Finalists to verify authentic, sustained collaboration.
 Review the submission requirements to learn more about partnerships.

 All proposed projects must serve and benefit youth communities in San Diego County, California.
 Proposed projects must impact San Diego young people ages 0-25—some benefits are allowed for adults ages 26 and over but the proposed solution should be focused primarily on young people ages 0-25.
+Projects do not need to impact the entire age range of 0-25.
+Participants can select the age group(s) that the solution serves under Beneficiaries in the application.

 Entities that have previously applied for and/or received a grant from the Prebys Foundation are eligible to apply for this challenge, as are current grant recipients or those applying.